 The court can also impose additional duties on the local authority if necessary.

 6) How does an interim care order affect the rights of the child’s parents?

 An Interim Care Order Section 31 of the Children Act 1989 allows the local authority to take temporary responsibility for a child while investigations are carried out to decide if further action is necessary.

 An ICO restricts the parents’ rights over their child and gives the local authority certain powers regarding their care.
-For example, an ICO will grant the local authority the power to determine where the child lives, who they see and how they are educate.
+For example, an ICO will grant the local authority the power to determine where the child lives, who they see, and how they are educated.

 It also places a duty on the parents to cooperate with the local authority and adhere to any decisions or instructions they give.
 The effect of an ICO on the rights of a child’s parents is, therefore, considerable and can be difficult to navigate.

 7) What happens at the end of an interim care order?